baobaoanddavid/baobaoanddavid.github.io/content/travel.md

 ## Hotel Block

 We’ve reserved a block of rooms at [Hotel Ithaca](https://www.thehotelithaca.com/) for your convenience.
 Enjoy modern amenities and a central location, making it easy to get to both the ceremony and the reception.
-The special rate is $199 per night.

-Please use the following link to make a reservation: https://reservations.thehotelithaca.com/95060?groupID=4730169&hotelID=95060#/guestsandrooms
+Please call at +1 607-583-0499 and mention the “Zhang-Self Wedding” hotel block when reserving your room to receive our special rate of $199 per night.

 Hotel Ithaca is located within a short drive of both Cornell Campus and Stewart Park, ensuring you’re close to all the action.